 2. Making one-time adjustments to the current budget

 The City amended the following revenues related to the electric fund budget for the 2019 fiscal year that began Oct.
 1, 2018: recognized the full year impact of continuing the PCA, reduced bond proceeds to zero, and recognized a portion of the proceeds from the Bloomberg Grant.

-The City amended the following expenses related to the electric fund budget to save about $2.3 million: reduced the transfer to General Fund by $1.2 million, reduced salary and benefits related to three vacant positions (an analyst, an engineering supervisor, and a journeyman electrician) for a savings of $316,488, deferred the purchase of a pressure digger vehicle for a savings of $434,050, transferred the $60,000 cost for the holiday lights to the convention and visitors bureau, deferred $222,000 worth of radio replacements, and saved $156,000 for deferring the issuance of bonds.
+The City amended the following expenses related to the electric fund budget to save about $2.3 million: reduced the transfer to General Fund by $1.2 million, reduced salary and benefits related to three vacant positions (an analyst, an engineering supervisor, and a journeyman electrician) for a savings of $316,488, deferred the purchase of a pressure digger vehicle for a savings of $434,050, eliminated the $60,000 transfer to the Main Street Façade Fund for the holiday lights, deferred $222,000 worth of radio replacements, and saved $156,000 for deferring the issuance of bonds.
 The total capital improvement project budget was also reduced to $4 million from $7.9 million.